hanqianhq/myvuepress/docs/README.md

 The maximum size of the picture to upload is 20M.
 PNG and JPG are better.
 Be sure that your traffic and space are enough if you want to add a lot of pictures in your article.

-Have any other questions, please contact our official customer service.影魔 hahha
+Have any other questions, please contact our official customer service.影魔 萨菲罗斯 hahha
 ### 哈哈哈哈